petobens/llm-prompts/README.md

-# My ChatGPT Prompts
+# My LLM Prompts

-A collection of useful ChatGPT Prompts.
+A collection of useful LLM Prompts.